michel-steuwer/michel-steuwer/README.md

 # [Michel Steuwer](https://michel.steuwer.info) ([he/him](http://pronoun.is/he))

-I am a professor leading the Chair in Compilers and Programming Languages at [Technische Universität Berlin](https://www.tu.berlin).
+I am a professor leading the Chair of Compilers and Programming Languages at [Technische Universität Berlin](https://www.tu.berlin).

 Before joining TU Berlin, I was a lecturer at the [University of Edinburgh](http://www.ed.ac.uk/), the [University of Glasgow](https://www.gla.ac.uk/).
 Prior to that I was a postdoctoral researcher at the [School of Informatics](http://www.inf.ed.ac.uk/) at the [University of Edinburgh](http://www.ed.ac.uk/).
 I received my PhD from the [University of Münster](http://www.wwu.de/en) in Germany.